huonw/huonw.github.io/_posts/2015-08-20-simd-in-rust.md

 like `+` and `*` and (sometimes) `==`.
 This was the full extent, and the only way to get anything beyond that was by relying on the optimiser, using inline assembly or [horrible hacks][llvmint].
-Now, one can instead import intrinsics as foreign functions, with a special ABI, e.g. to support the `shuffle_bytes` function above, there's (internally to `simd`) definitions like:
+Now, there are a large number of intrinsics defined by the compiler as foreign functions with a special ABI.
+The `simd` crate imports them to implement its functionality, e.g.:

 {% highlight rust linenos=table %}
 #[repr(simd)]